Alec-Alameddine/poker-showdown/README.md

-This program generates poker hands and compares their strength.
+This command-line program generates poker hands and compares their strength.